Pereira Palace

-The palace, along with the Former National Congress Building, will be occupied by members of the Convención Constitucional, the group in charge of Chile's constitutional redrafting after the national plebiscite regarding this issue held in October 2020.
+The palace, along with the Former National Congress Building, served as headquarters of the Convención Constitucional, the Chile's constitutional redrafting group after the national plebiscite regarding this issue held in October 2020.

 History

 Luis Pereira Cotapos, a wealthy lawyer, wine company owner and Chilean politician, wanted to build a palatial house similar to those found in the Barrio Dieciocho.
 He bought a property owned by the heirs of Juana Varela in 1872, which consisted of farms and vineyards dating from 1793.